magento/magento2/app/code/Magento/InstantPurchase/README.md

 - `Magento\InstantPurchase\PaymentMethodIntegration\PaymentTokenFormatterInterface` - creates string that describes stored payment method.
 Basic implementation returns payment method name.
 It is highly recommended to implement own formatter.
 - `Magento\InstantPurchase\PaymentMethodIntegration\PaymentAdditionalInformationProviderInterface` - allows to add some extra values to payment additional information array.
 Default implementation returns empty array.

-## Additional information

-#Prerequisites to display the Instant Purchase button
+### Prerequisites to display the Instant Purchase button

 1. Instant purchase enabled for a store at `Store / Configurations / Sales / Sales / Instant Purchase`
 2. Customer is logged in